mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Practice Tests/RB129 SPOT Collection.md

 p some_animal_classes
 ```
+Line x outputs an array of `Animal` objects which means that `mammals + birds` on line x returned an array of `Animal` objects and that is what `some_animal_classes` references.
+However, this is not what we would expect the `AnimalClass#+` method to return.
+As per convention followed in the Ruby's standard library, `+` method usually returns a new object of the calling object's class aftern concatenating or incrementing the value.
+Currently, `Animal#+` method is concantenating the `@animals` arrays for `mammals` and `birds` objects but it not returning a new `AnimalClass` object.
+We can fix this shown below.
+By creating a new `AnimalClass` object and setting its `@animals` instance variable to the new array object returned by concatenating the `@animals` arrays for the two `AnimalClass` objects.
+And then returning this new `AnimalClass` object.

 __Q: In the code above, we want to compare whether the two objects have the same name. `Line 11` currently returns `false`.
 How could we return `true` on `line 11`?
 Further, since `al.name == alex.name` returns `true`, does this mean the `String` objects referenced by `al` and `alex`'s `@name` instance variables are the same object?
 How could we prove our case?__

 ```ruby